antennapedia/antennapedia.com/src/btvs/gb_legacies_showoff.md

   - post-series
   - f:btvs
   - p:giles/buffy
+  - s:legacies
 rating: mature
 pairing: giles/buffy
 ---
 Buffy's perfume was driving Giles mad, simply mad, tantalizing him with whiffs of musk and spice.
 Whatever it was she wore, he could catch only when she leaned close to him.
 And it was marvelous, whatever it was.
 It worked perfectly with her body's own scent, with the texture of her skin.
 She'd learned restraint at some point during her time in Rome, restraint with makeup and with scent.
 She'd learned restraint with her clothing as well.
 Gone were the short-short skirts of the girl.
 A flash of leg beneath her dress as she crossed her knees and a neckline that hinted instead of revealed-- Giles let himself enjoy that glimpse of muscled, graceful calf under cover of her absorbed study of his PPK.
 What man would not enjoy being tantalized by this woman?

 Buffy had been a woman for years, and somehow he hadn't noticed it until this week.
 When he'd first met her at Simpson's, he hadn't recognized the woman turning so gracefully to allow the headwaiter to take her coat.
 And when he had recognized her, his reaction had been a flash of jealousy that another man had been the one to touch her.
 It had taken him aback.
 Why had he not seen it?
 Self-protection, perhaps.
 She wouldn't have welcomed his appreciation, and perhaps would not welcome it now.
 Unless she--

 Giles drank more whisky and contemplated the possibility.
 He would not say he knew women-- no man could say that-- but he could say he knew the woman sitting on the arm of his chair.
 He knew Buffy.
 And yes, he could not deny it, she was flirting with him.
 Next question.
 Would it be welcome to him?
 Yes, oh yes, since that moment in the restaurant, he'd been desiring her.
 He flattered himself that he'd made no sign, given her no word or gesture unsuited to the role she'd wanted for him until now.
 If she wanted him in another role now, he'd play it.
 To the hilt.